announcement

 Each family is different.
 A geneticist or genetic counselor can give you advice on the chance that this will happen again in your family.

-The risk of having another child who has STXBP1-related syndrome depends on the genes of both birth parents.
+The risk of having another child who has STXBP1-related syndrome depends on the genes of both biological parents.

-For a symptom-free sibling, a brother or sister, of someone who has STXBP1-related syndrome, the risk of having a child who has the syndrome depends on the symptom-free sibling’s genes and their parents’ genes.
+For a symptom-free brother or sister of someone who has STXBP1-related syndrome, the sibling’s risk of having a child who has STXBP1-related syndrome depends on the sibling’s genes and their parents’ genes.

 For a person who has STXBP1-related syndrome, the risk of having a child who has the syndrome is about 50 percent.

-As of 2019, about 200 people in the world with changes in the STXBP1 gene had been described in medical research.
+As of 2026, over 600 people in the world with changes in the STXBP1 gene have been described in medical research.
 The first case of STXBP1-related syndrome was described in 2008.
 Scientists expect to find more people who have the syndrome as access to genetic testing improves.

-People who have STXBP1-related syndrome generally don’t look different.
+People who have STXBP1-related syndrome might not look very different.

 Scientists and doctors have only just begun to study STXBP1-related syndrome.
 At this point, there are no medicines designed to treat the syndrome.
 A genetic diagnosis can help people decide on the best way to track the condition and manage therapies.
 Doctors can refer people to specialists for: